 For many people, iron and calcium supplements offer the perfect solution.
 And the good news is, it is possible to take calcium and iron together.
 Just make sure you take them at different times of the day to get the best results.

 Active Iron’s ground-breaking formula is kind to the stomach and easy to absorb.
-Clinical research shows that Active Iron’s unique formulation doubles the amount of iron compared to iron sulphate absorbed by the body.
+Clinical research shows that Active Iron’s unique formulation provides a higher rate of absorption of iron than other oral irons on the market.
 Formulated by scientists and easy to swallow, Active Iron is so gentle, you can even take it on an empty stomach.

 Our expert team is here to help.
 If you have any concerns about taking Active Iron with your calcium supplement, then get in touch.
 Active Iron’s in house-pharmacist is happy to answer any queries.